 Students are cautioned that auditing a class cannot substitute for taking the course for credit if that course is part of the credit hour requirement for graduation, including both college-wide and major requirements.
 Any required course taken as audit must be retaken for credit in order to be counted toward a degree.
 Students are advised to consult with their academic advisor to determine if registration in audit status is appropriate.
 Students may enroll for credit in any course which was taken for audit, in a semester subsequent to the semester when the course was audited, provided those students have been admitted to the unit on a basis that confers eligibility to take courses for credit.
 If students take a course for both audit and credit, the transcript will show both entries.

 Students may need to prove full-time/half-time status in order to be eligible for dependent insurance and to defer repayment of some loans, among other reasons.
-Definitions of full-time/half-time may be changed as required by federal government regulations for financial aid recipients.
+Definitions of full-time/half-time are defined according to federal government regulations for financial aid recipients.
 Students will be certified as full-time if registered for 12 or more hours in any semester, including summer.
 Cooperative internships also qualify for full-time status in some units.
 For half-time status, students must be registered for a minimum of 6 hours during any semester, including summer.

 Students in good standing typically may take no more than 18 hours in the fall and spring semesters.
 Under special circumstances, students who have completed a minimum of 30 hours at UofL and who have a cumulative grade point average of at least 3.0 may request permission through their advising center to take an overload.
 For the summer semester students are limited to 4 hours in the three-week summer session and 7 hours during each of the five-week summer sessions.
 For the winter session, students are limited to 4 hours.
 Typically, there are no overloads for summer, though overload approvals may vary by unit.
 Permissions are handled by procedures determined by the Dean’s office in each unit, and some units may accept petitions for course overloads above those listed above.